Akul2010/Akul2010/README.md

 - A voice assistant in python
 - A command-line survival game in python
 - A screen recorder in python
+- A password manager in Flutter
-- A password manager in Flutter and HTML
+- A password manager in HTML
+- A password manager in python
+- A password manager in React

 ### 💡 I know: